White’s 23 points helps Celtics past Grizzlies 119-109

 TIP-INS

-Celtics: Pritchard hit his first three shots from the floor — all 3s. … Boston went 21 of 51 on 3s.
+Celtics: Pritchard hit his first three shots from the floor – all 3s. ”It’s big, especially as a role player,” Pritchard said of his start. ”When hit your first one it definitely, anybody that says it doesn’t is lying to you, it definitely gives you confidence.”

 OFF WHEN AWAY